 Financial distress is difficult for everyone, but no more so than for individuals worried about the safety of their hard-earned savings stashed in retirement funds.
 As such, many are concerned about whether retirement accounts and bankruptcy can coexist without destroying their financial future.

-The good news is most retirement accounts are protected during the bankruptcy process.
+The good news is most retirement accounts are generally safe from creditors during the bankruptcy process.
 That includes full protection of employer-sponsored plans like 401(k)s and IRAs, up to a certain amount.
 Further, some states offer additional protections.
 Continue reading to learn more about how to keep your retirement funds safe during tough financial times.

 Types of Retirement Accounts and Their Protections